mongodb/homebrew-brew/README.md

 Once the tap has been added, use the instructions below to install the software packages you need.
 You can choose to install either the latest version of the MongoDB Server (recommended), or a specific version if desired.

-### Installing the Latest MongoDB Server, Shell, or Database Tools
+### Installing the Latest mongodb-community Server, Shell, and the Database Tools Together

-Use the commands in this section to install the latest version of the MongoDB Server, the shell, or the MongoDB Database Tools.

- * Install the latest available production release of [MongoDB Community Server](https://docs.mongodb.com/manual/).
-This includes the MongoDB Server processes `mongod` and `mongos`, the `mongo` shell, and `install_compass` to separately install [MongoDB Compass](https://docs.mongodb.com/compass/).
+ * Install the latest available production release of the [MongoDB Community Server](https://docs.mongodb.com/manual/).
+This includes the MongoDB Server processes `mongod` and `mongos`, the `mongo` shell, the [MongoDB Database Tools](https://docs.mongodb.com/database-tools/), and the `install_compass` script to separately install [MongoDB Compass](https://docs.mongodb.com/compass/).
 Currently, this will install MongoDB Server 4.4.x.

    ```
    $ brew install mongodb-community
    ```

+### Installing only the Shell or the Database Tools

  * Install only the latest [`mongo` shell](https://docs.mongodb.com/manual/mongo/) for connecting to remote MongoDB instances.
 If you installed the MongoDB Server in the step above, the shell was included in that installation.
 Use this command only if you need to install the `mongo` shell separately.